hta218/dnd-keynotes/readme.md

 I learned drag-and-drop APIs and created an example at [https://hta218.github.io/dnd-keynotes](https://hta218.github.io/dnd-keynotes)

-Here are some of my notes about this.
+Here are some of my notes about that.

 ## Basic concepts